dcppc/crosscut-metadata/README.md

     n_total_subjects=752
     bash-3.2$

-The outlier "subject" linked to 160 samples is a leukemia cell line (K-562) and is also the only subject with an id not of the form GTEX-XXXX.
+The outlier "subject" linked to 160 samples is a leukemia cell line (`K-562`) and is also the only subject with an id not of the form `GTEX-XXXX`.
 Note that this histogram includes all of the samples from the metadata file, not all of which were used for RNA-Seq (and some of which are marked as excluded ("EXCLUDE") from the analysis freeze.)